United Reformed Church

 6.3.1 Synods should take note of the condition and facilities of the manse or, if alternative housing arrangements are to be made, should approve the details of the arrangements before concurring in calls and regularly thereafter.

-6.3.2 Manse Accommodation: for the purposes of the Plan a manse means a home for the minister/CRCW and their immediate family (spouse and children), owned or leased by the church, provided and maintained in good repair and decoration, free of rent, ground rent, council tax, all rates (where payable), water/sewage charges and property insurance (see Appendix D – National Manse Guidelines).
+6.3.2 Manse Accommodation: for the purposes of the Plan a manse means a home for the minister and their immediate family (spouse/partner and dependent children), owned or leased by the church, provided and maintained in good repair and decoration, free of rent, ground rent, council tax, all rates (where payable), water/sewage charges and property insurance (see Appendix D – National Manse Guidelines).
+For the purposes of clarity, a dependent child is a child under the age of 18 or over the age of 18 and in full-time education (see Appendix D).

-6.3.3 Removal costs shall be met by the receiving local church (see Appendix C).
+6.3.3 Removal costs shall be met by the receiving local church and shall include packing if required (see Appendix C).

 6.3.4 Travel: the costs of travel on church business shall be met as follows.
 Although these options are available, environmental issues should be taken into account.

-6.3.4.1 Car: where a minister/CRCW provides a car, the financial arrangements shall be agreed with the synod, the local church and the minister/CRCW and shall be stated in the Terms of Settlement.
-The MoM Sub-Committee shall distribute annually the maximum rates of reimbursement for mileage undertaken on church business, which must not be exceeded (see Appendix A).
+6.3.4.1 Car: where a minister provides a car, the financial arrangements shall be agreed with the Synod, the local church and the minister and shall be stated in the Terms of Settlement.
+The MoM Sub- Committee shall distribute annually the maximum rates of reimbursement for mileage undertaken on church business, which must not be exceeded (see Appendix A).

 6.3.4.2 As the rates of reimbursement of mileage do not adequately reimburse the costs incurred, a fixed car allowance should be paid.
 A fixed allowance may be claimed for motorcycles if this is the only mode of transport used by the minister for church business.
 The amount paid shall be 25% of the fixed car allowance.
 If a minister is unable or becomes unable to drive (for whatever reason) but believes that the payment of a fixed car allowance may still be appropriate, they should speak to the Secretary for Ministries who will take their request to the MoM Sub-Committee.
 The rate of fixed car allowance will be advised by the MoM Sub-Committee.
 Similarly, the Sub-Committee will advise a motorcycle allowance, and both a motorcycle and a bicycle mileage rate (see Appendix A).

-6.3.4.3 Where a minister/ CRCW does not provide a car but the regular use of a car is considered necessary, it is the responsibility of the local church to provide a suitable vehicle.
-The costs of private mileage shall be reimbursed by the minister/CRCW under locally agreed arrangements in line with the Advisory Fuel Rates issued by the MoM Office.
+6.3.4.3 Where a minister does not provide a car but the regular use of a car is considered necessary, it is the responsibility of the local church/pastorate to provide a suitable vehicle.
+The costs of private mileage shall be reimbursed by the minister under locally agreed arrangements in line with the Advisory Fuel Rates issued by HMRC.

 6.3.4.4 Other Travel: the cost of travel on church business by public transport shall be reimbursed by the local church or other appropriate body.

-6.3.4.5 Where, following an introduction by a Synod Moderator, a minister/CRCW visits a pastorate or community post in vacancy other than in connection with a preaching engagement, the cost of travel shall be paid by the pastorate visited.
-The pastorate shall be reimbursed from the Ministry and Mission Fund the actual costs of travel, not exceeding the recommended lower Inland Revenue mileage rate, of the minister/CRCW and spouse within the UK for a maximum of two visits.
+6.3.4.5 Where, following an introduction by a Synod Moderator, a minister visits a pastorate or community post in vacancy other than in connection with a preaching engagement, the cost of travel shall be paid by the pastorate visited.
+The pastorate shall be reimbursed from the Ministry and Mission Fund the actual costs of travel, not exceeding the recommended lower HMRC mileage rate, of the minister and spouse within the UK for a maximum of two visits.

-6.3.5 Expenses: the local church or other appropriate body shall reimburse the minister/CRCW for the cost of postage, telephone, broadband internet connection, stationery and any other expenses necessarily incurred on church business.
+6.3.5 Expenses: the local church or other appropriate body shall reimburse the minister for the cost of postage, stationery and any other expenses necessarily incurred on church business.
 This may well include expenses relating to the use of a computer and in some instances the provision of a computer.
 The reimbursement of expenses will be on the basis of actual cost incurred, and not by a predetermined lump sum.

-The 2010 General Assembly resolved that there should be more clarity in defining working hours and recommended that the ministerial working week, translated into hours in a four week period, should be not less than 160 hours and not more than 192 hours.
+The 2010 General Assembly resolved that there should be more clarity in defining hours of service and recommended that, translated into hours in a four-week period, a minister should be serving no less than 160 hours and not more than 192 hours.

-8.1 Ministers/CRCWs are entitled to 5 weeks holiday in each calendar year and one further Sunday away from the pastorate.
-When a minister/CRCW only serves for part of a year the holiday provision should be pro rata.
+8.1 Ministers are entitled to 5 weeks holiday in each calendar year and one further Sunday away from the pastorate.
+When a minister only serves for part of a year the holiday provision should be pro rata.
 One week of holiday may be carried forward to the following year.

 Holiday entitlement is not affected by sick leave, parental leave, Jury Service, in-service training courses or sabbatical leave.
 Such periods of leave/absence may result in more than one week’s holiday being carried forward into the following year.

-8.2 If a minister/CRCW resigns/retires from a pastorate or post stipend should be paid for any outstanding holiday entitlement untaken at the date of resignation/retirement, which may include outstanding holiday entitlement from the previous year, always provided that Synod concurs with the arrangements.
-For part-time ministers untaken holiday will be calculated based on the proportion of stipend paid
+8.4 If a minister resigns/retires from a pastorate or post stipend should be paid for any outstanding holiday entitlement untaken at the date of resignation/retirement, which may include outstanding holiday entitlement from the previous year, always provided that Synod concurs with the arrangements.
+For part-time ministers, untaken holiday will be calculated based on the proportion of stipend paid.

-Stipends and other allowances paid to full-time ministers/CRCWs shall normally be on the basis that these represent the main earned remuneration.
-It is recognised that a minister/CRCW will from time to time accept other paid work (e.g. hospital chaplaincies or teaching).
-Where this work, in the view of the Synod, can be performed without detriment to the pastoral care of church, congregation and local church witness, the additional remuneration may be retained by the minister/CRCW involved, provided the work does not exceed the equivalent of one working day per week.
-Where more than one day per week is involved, the appropriate Committee of the Synod or the Synod Moderator should consult with the MoM Sub-Committee who may decide to reduce the stipend by an appropriate amount.
+Stipends and other allowances paid to full-time ministers shall normally be on the basis that these represent the main earned remuneration.
+It is recognised that a minister will from time to time accept other paid work (e.g. hospital chaplaincies or teaching).
+Where this work, in the view of the Synod, can be performed without detriment to the pastoral care of church, congregation and local church witness, the additional remuneration may be retained by the minister involved, provided the work does not exceed the equivalent of one working day per week.
+Where more than one day per week is involved, the appropriate committee of the Synod or the Synod Moderator should consult with the MoM Sub-Committee who may decide to reduce the stipend by an appropriate amount.

-The level of grants and loans paid to ministers/CRCWs, shown in Appendix A, will be set by the Ministries Committee and reviewed annually.
+The level of grants and loans paid to ministers, shown in Appendix A, will be set by the Ministries Committee and reviewed annually.

-10.1.3 In the case of a minister/CRCW who dies before retirement the spouse shall be entitled to the equivalent of a resettlement grant upon the first change of residence.
-If the death occurs after final retirement but before the first change of residence then the spouse shall be entitled to the equivalent of a resettlement grant.
+10.1.3 In the case of a minister who dies before retirement the spouse shall be entitled to the equivalent of a resettlement grant upon the first change of residence.
+If the death occurs after final retirement but before the first change of residence, then the spouse shall be entitled to the equivalent of a resettlement grant.

-10.1.4 Where the minister/CRCW approaches planned retirement and, with the approval of the pastorate and the Synod, moves into property designated as a retirement home, retirement resettlement and removal grants shall be paid.
-Retirement removal and resettlement grants shall only be paid once during the ministry of a minister/CRCW, or ministerial married couple.
+10.1.4 Where the minister approaches planned retirement and, with the approval of the pastorate and the Synod, moves into property designated as a retirement home, retirement resettlement and removal grants shall be paid.
+Retirement removal and resettlement grants shall only be paid once during the ministry of a minister, or ministerial married couple.

 10.2 Ordination/Commissioning loan